KarolinDuerr/BA-SagaPattern/EventuateTram_Expandability-Evaluation/README.md

 ## Stop the Application

-To stop the application and remove the created containers execute the following command:
+To stop the application and remove the created containers, execute the following command:
 ```
 docker-compose down --remove-orphans
 ```